certbot/certbot/certbot/docs/contributing.rst

 4. Run ``tox --skip-missing-interpreters`` to run the entire test suite including coverage.
 The ``--skip-missing-interpreters`` argument ignores missing versions of Python needed for running the tests.
 Fix any errors.
+5. If any documentation should be added or updated as part of the changes you have made, please include the documentation changes in your PR.
-5. Submit the PR.
+6. Submit the PR.
 Once your PR is open, please do not force push to the branch containing your pull request to squash or amend commits.
 We use `squash merges <https://github.com/blog/2141-squash-your-commits>`_ on PRs and rewriting commits makes changes harder to track between reviews.
-6. Did your tests pass on Azure Pipelines?
+7. Did your tests pass on Azure Pipelines?
 If they didn't, fix any errors.

 .. _ask for help: